 To offset the shock to the current banking system imposed by an independent digital currency system (and to protect the investment made by commercial banks on infrastructure), it is possible to incorporate digital currency wallet attributes into the existing commercial bank account system so that electronic currency and digital currency are managed under the same account.

 I understand the rationale completely.
 The Chinese central bank wants the efficiencies that come from having a digital currency but also understands the implications of removing the exorbitant privilege of money creation from the commercial banks.
 If the commercial banks cannot create money by creating credit, then they can only provide loans from their deposits.
 Imagine if Bitcoin were the only currency in the world: I’d still need to borrow a few of them to buy a new car, but since Barclays can’t create Bitcoins they can only lend me Bitcoins that they have taken in deposit from other people.
 Fair enough.
 But here, as in so many other things, China is a window into the future.

 Alipay, WeChat Wallet, and other Chinese third party payment platforms use financial incentives to encourage users to take money out of their bank accounts and temporarily store it on the platform itself.

 You can see the potential problem with digital currency created by the central bank.
 If commercial banks lose deposits and the privilege of creating money, then their functionality and role in the economy is much reduced.
 Whether you think that is a good idea or not, you can see that it’s a big step to take and therefore understand the PBOC position.

-What if we dust off the old Mondex specifications but this time implement it in SIMs and Secure Elements as well as contactless smart cards?
-Then would have digital currency that could work online and offline, work for inter-personal transactions as well as business transactions and allow things to pay other things.
-With the 20th anniversary of Multos just gone, maybe Mondex’s time has come!
+What if we dust off the old Mondex specifications but this time implement it in SIMs and Secure Elements instead of contactless smart cards?
+Then we would have genuine digital currency that could work online and offline, work for inter-personal transactions as well as business transactions and allow things to pay other things.
+With the 20th anniversary of Multos just gone, maybe Mondex’s time has finally come!